 A conveyancer will:

-- prepare and clarify legal documents - eg contract of sale, memorandum of transfer
+- prepare and clarify legal documents, such as, contract of sale, memorandum of transfer

 - conduct research about the property and its certificate of title - eg checking for easements, type of title